We are excited to announce that our new feature, MarkLogic Embedded Machine Learning, is generally available with the release of MarkLogic 10.

 When using the MarkLogic Data Hub, you ingest data and then curate it to make it more useful.
 Curation involves quality checks, harmonization, mastering and enrichment.
 Machine learning has applications for each of these steps, helping to reduce complexity and increase automation.

 Smart Mastering intelligently matches and merges data.
-It already used AI and fuzzy matching, and now with Embedded Machine Learning, Smart Mastering gets even smarter.
-Machine learning is used to augment the rules-based mastering process to improve accuracy and manage exceptions.
+It already used AI and fuzzy matching, and now with Embedded Machine Learning, Smart Mastering will get even smarter.
+We will be using machine learning to augment the existing rules-based mastering process to improve accuracy and manage exceptions.

 Machine learning can be used during the modeling phase to identify whether particular data may have PII and improves the matching algorithms to make them more accurate (and require less human intervention).
 Machine learning can also assist with the classification of attributes and suggest mapping and modeling rules.